jerolimov/NSHash/README.md

+# Objective C NSHash

-NSHash adds hashing methods to NSString and NSData.
+> NSHash adds hashing methods to NSString and NSData.

 ## Use it